Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion

 \subsection{Data set features}

-We took data using two kinds of radioactive source, $^{83\mathrm{m}}$Kr and tritium.
 Studies of the efficiency, energy response, and magnetic field were carried out with $^{83\mathrm{m}}$Kr during the second half of 2019.
-Tritium data taking began in mid-December and extended into March 2020, with several weeks of downtime in February for laboratory maintenance.
+Tritium data taking began in mid-December and extended into March 2020, with several days of downtime in February for laboratory maintenance.
 A final week of $^{\mathrm{83m}}$Kr measurements concluded the data-taking campaign in March as planned, just before a global pandemic precluded further data-taking and laboratory work.

-Properties of key data sets are summarized in \autoref{tab:mml_track_length_fit_results} in chronological order.
-Details of electron trap configurations are discussed in \autoref{sec:electron_trap} and of gas system configurations in \autoref{sec:gas_system}.
-The mean number of electron tracks per event, $N_{\mathrm{tracks}}^{\mathrm{true}}$, is determined from the post-reconstruction tracks per event in data combined with simulation studies of the relationship between true and reconstructed tracks per event.
-Section~\ref{sec:scatter_peak_errors} describes how $N_{\mathrm{tracks}}^{\mathrm{true}}$ is used in the tritium data analysis.
-Section~\ref{subsec:track_length} describes how $\tau$, the mean time between electron-gas collisions, is extracted from the data and used in the tritium analysis.
-For all data sets that provide direct calibration input to the tritium analysis\textemdash $^{83\mathrm{m}}$Kr field-shifted, $^{83\mathrm{m}}$Kr pre-tritium, tritium, and $^{83\mathrm{m}}$Kr post-tritium\textemdash the gas composition and scattering rate of electrons from gas molecules were kept as similar and stable as possible, despite the absence of krypton and the presence of helium in the gas system during tritium data-taking.
+Properties of key data sets are summarized in \autoref{tab:mml_track_length_fit_results} in chronological order.\footnote{In the table and throughout the paper, 3.4(12) signifies $3.4\pm1.2$.} The mean number of electron tracks per event, $N_{\mathrm{tracks}}^{\mathrm{true}}$, is determined from the post-reconstruction tracks per event in data combined with simulation studies of the relationship between true and reconstructed tracks per event.
+Section~\ref{sec:scatter_peak_errors} describes how $N_{\mathrm{tracks}}^{\mathrm{true}}$ is used in tritium data analysis.
+Section~\ref{subsec:track_length} describes how $\tau$, the mean time between electron-gas collisions, is extracted from the data and used in tritium analysis.
+For tritium data, and for all data sets that provide direct calibration input to the tritium analysis ($^{83\mathrm{m}}$Kr field-shifted, $^{83\mathrm{m}}$Kr pre-tritium, and $^{83\mathrm{m}}$Kr post-tritium), the gas composition and electron-gas scattering rate were kept as similar and stable as possible, despite the absence of krypton and the presence of helium during tritium data-taking.